mail2sada/Golang-Batch2/01_Overview/README.md

             fmt.Println("Welcome to Mavenir Go lang training")

     fmt.Println is a function defined in fmt package this will print the specified data.
-Here wre are printing "Welcome to Mavenir Go lang training"
+Here we are printing "Welcome to Mavenir Go lang training"

 7. ## Identifiers in Golang
     Identifiers are the user-defined name of the program components.
 In Go language, an identifier can be a variable name, function name, constant, statement labels, package name, or types.